Lamy: Fountain pens

 Many Lamy fountain pen models share the same type of feed and nib.
 Most use Fe-Ni-Cr stainless steel alloy Z 50 nibs which can be interchanged by the user.

 The feeds are made of ABS plastic and after injection molding are chemically etched with polyethylene glycol (PEG).
 The etching process causes micro surface scratches by removing styrene from the feed surface and ink channels.
 This roughening optimizes ink flow characteristics over the feed surface.

-The 2000 fountain pen model uses nibs of another type which is incompatible with Lamy's other fountain pen models.
+The 2000 fountain pen model uses gold nibs of another type which are incompatible with Lamy's other fountain pen models.

 abc

 Lamy's abc beginner's fountain pen was designed by Bernt Spiegel to be used by children while learning to write.
 The body is normally made from maple wood and includes a name sticker in the cap to assist in identifying each student's pen.

 The pen features a non round grip section optimized to be held with a 'tripod pen grip'.